PROFESSOR ROBERT J. S. BRIGGS

 MBBS, FRACS, FACS

-Clinical Associate Professor Robert Briggs is an Otolaryngologist whose practice and research is specialized in Otology,and Neurotology.
-After completing Otolaryngology Head and Neck surgery training in Melbourne in 1989, Mr. Briggs undertook a further three years of clinical fellowship training at Johns Hopkins Hospital in the United States, the Royal National Throat, Nose and Ear Hospital in London and at the House Ear Clinic in Los Angeles.
+Clinical Professor Robert Briggs is an Otolaryngologist (ENT Surgeon) whose practice and research is specialized in Otology and Neurotology.
+After completing Otolaryngology Head and Neck surgery training in Melbourne in 1989, Professor Briggs undertook a further three years of clinical fellowship training at Johns Hopkins Hospital in the United States, the Royal National Throat, Nose and Ear Hospital in London, and at the House Ear Clinic in Los Angeles.

 Dr Benjamin Wei is a paediatric and adult ENT surgeon who completed his surgical training both in Melbourne and the USA.
-He has a fellowship training in otology and Neurotology at the University of North Carolina, USA and an academic PhD degree in Otolaryngology at the University of Melbourne.
-He has specialty interest in conditions affecting the ears, nose, sinus and throat including hearing disorders, cochlear implantation, hearing restoration surgeries, and skull base tumours.
+He has a fellowship training in otology and Neurotology at the University of North Carolina, USA, and an academic PhD degree in Otolaryngology from the University of Melbourne.
+He has a specialty interest in conditions affecting the ears, nose, sinus, and throat including hearing disorders, cochlear implantation, hearing restoration surgeries, and skull base tumours.

 Dr Wei also consults at St Vincent’s Private East Melbourne, and in Ballarat.
 He has a public appointment at the Royal Victorian Eye and Ear Hospital’s Otology and Cochlear Implantation Unit and academic appointments at the Bionic Institute and the University of Melbourne.

 Associate Professor Jean-Marc Gerard is an ENT consultant and Clinical Associate Professor in the Department of Otolaryngology at the University of Melbourne, the Royal Victorian Eye and Ear Hospital and Austin Health since June 2017.
 He is qualified in ENT surgery with a specific interest in Otology and Neurotology.